hyperledger/aries-mediator-service/redis-pq-demo/README.md

 # Example run-time

-This is a demo that builds and deploys an instance of acapy that is configured to act as a mediator, and use REDIS as a resilient method of managing acapy's event queue.
+This is a demo that builds and deploys an instance of acapy that is configured to act as a mediator, and use [REDIS](https://redis.com/) as a resilient method of managing acapy's event queue with [this plugin](https://github.com/bcgov/aries-acapy-plugin-redis-events).

 How to see a full fledged demo, and a set of agents using the mediator (with redis)